A precious flower from distant Tibetan mountains infuses into a beautifully amber liquor with a distinctive tartness.

 Grown each summer in the remote Kunlun Mountains of Tibet, these tiny flowers make a beautiful maroon, wine-coloured tisane, slightly sour reminiscent of blackberries and blueberries.

-Put 5 or 6 flowers into a glass, mug or teapot, add hot water, and the gorgeous aroma will be instantly released.
+Put 1 to 2 grams of the Snow Chrysanthemum flowers into a mug or teapot, add hot water, and the gorgeous aroma will be instantly released.
 You can make infusion after infusion, so it is very long-lasting.

 Snow chrysanthemum contains 18 kinds of amino acids and 15 trace elements considered beneficial to health.
 Neither ying nor yang, it detoxes and removes excess heat and damp.